jon2502/javascript-mastery-React-Course-2025/README.md

 # Added functions
 - want to add more content to the site
 # Changed functions
-- Appwrite and TMDB integrations are being moved to a new backend applikation
+- Appwrite and TMDB integrations have been moved to a separate express.js backend application

 ## React + Vite